Rogue24/SVGAPlayer_OptimizedDemo/README.md

-# SVGAParsePlayer
+# SVGAExPlayer

-Convenient SVGA Player, is a secondary encapsulation of [SVGAPlayer](https://github.com/svga/SVGAPlayer-iOS).
+`SVGAExPlayer` is an enhanced version based on [SVGAPlayer](https://github.com/svga/SVGAPlayer-iOS), refactored and improved.

 [中文](https://juejin.cn/post/7270698918286147620)

-    Feature:
+    Features:
-        ✅ Built-in SVGA parser;
+        ✅ Built-in SVGA parser.
-        ✅ With playback status and controllable;
+        ✅ Play state with control.
-        ✅ Customizable downloader;
+        ✅ Customizable downloader & loader.
-        ✅ Prevent duplicate loading;
+        ✅ Prevent duplicate loading.
+        ✅ Mute at any time.
+        ✅ Reverse playback at any time.
+        ✅ Set playback range at any time.
-        ✅ Compatible with OC & Swift;
+        ✅ Compatible with both Objective-C and Swift.
-        ✅ The API is simple and easy to use.
+        ✅ Simple and easy-to-use API.

 ![example](https://github.com/Rogue24/JPCover/raw/master/SVGAParsePlayer_Demo/example.gif)

-## Basic Use

-Original usage:
+`SVGAPlayer` is an old third-party library, and the author hasn't updated it for a long time.
+It's quite cumbersome to use.
+The original usage:

 ```swift
 let player = SVGAPlayer()